carlos-lopez-garces/SDFGI/README.md

 Features include:
 * Probe-based, non-RT global illumination effects, such as interreflections (color "bleeding") and ambient lighting
 * Dynamic lighting: shading of the scene changes in response to changes to the direction of the sun directional light
+* Dynamic objects: animated objects participate in the GI simulation
 * Arbitrary irradiance probe grid placement
 * Cube-Map DDGI: A non-dynamic version of DDGI that serves as a reference implementation to compare our final results.
 * Arbitrary glTF loading